CleverTap/clevertap-react-native/docs/Variables.md

 # Overview
-You can define variables using the CleverTap iOS SDK.
+You can define variables using the CleverTap React Native SDK.
 When you define a variable in your code, you can sync them to the CleverTap Dashboard via the provided SDK methods.

 # Supported Variable Types